 You will be generating electricity from your own system this minimises the amount that you need to purchase from the grid.
 Since you are using what you generate whilst you can, energy bills will drop.
 The amount you save varies dependent upon how much you utilise the energy generated by the solar system.

 FIT payments are linked to rise in accordance with RPI (Retail Price Index,) which covers you for inflation.

 Your energy supplier pays you the tariffs, yet it is the UK government that sets out by law how much they must pay you.
 All the large energy suppliers are required by law to adhere to the tariff guidelines set by the government and many smaller suppliers have chosen to do so.

-The amount you receive is also linked to your homes energy performance certificate (EPC,) in order to get paid the standard rate you need to reach a band D or better energy rating.
+The amount you receive is also linked to your home’s energy performance certificate (EPC).
+In order to get paid the standard rate you need to reach is band D or better.

 Home Energy Scotland renewables loan scheme*

 The Home Energy Scotland renewables loan scheme is funded by the Scottish Government and is currently open to applications.

 Interest-free loans of up to £10,000 from the Scottish Government are available to owner occupiers in Scotland who wish to install a domestic renewables system or to connect to an approved district heating scheme powered by a renewable energy source.

 If you are interested in applying for this loan please contact Home Energy Scotland on 0808 808 2282.
 They can give you information about the loan and advise on the range of support that may be available to you.